TJSeabury/bsixfour/README.md

 # bsixfour
 Converts the specified image to a web-ready base64 encoded string, and saves this to the file and location specified.
+If no save location is specified, bsixfour assumes you want to save in the same location as the source file. bsixfour automatically handles the file extension.

 ---